w3c/wot-thing-description/publication/README.md

 4. If there are any remaining errors/warnings with the Pubrules checker results, repeat the edit by going back to #1.
 5. Generate diff.html via <http://services.w3.org/htmldiff>

-Note: You cannot use a tool like <https://htmlpreview.github.io> since they do not have static html as a resource that the pubrule checkers can use.
+* Note1: You cannot use a tool like <https://htmlpreview.github.io> since they do not have static html as a resource that the pubrule checkers can use.
+* Note2: You can use the validator in a CLI environment.
+See <https://validator.github.io/validator/#usage>

 ## Manual Link Corrections